duzexu/ADPhotoKit/README.md

 ## Learn More

-To lean more use of ADPhotoKit, refer to the example.
+To lean more use of ADPhotoKit, refer to the example and [API Reference](https://duzexu.github.io/ADPhotoKit/).

 ## Requirements